 You work for a big technology company, so your office is large.
 After speaking to HR, you’re able to conclude that there are 1,000 people total in the building and 200 people on your floor.
 This is starting to feel a little more feasible to you, and you’re thinking that you could theoretically ask each person how many shoes they have.
 This may still be impractical and time-consuming, though.
 Instead, you decide to bootstrap it.

-On the first day you survey 50 people (without replacement) and record how many shoes each person has.
+On the first day you survey 50 of the 200 people on your floor (without replacement) and record how many shoes each person has.
 This is your dataset.
 Instead of repeating this procedure every day, you take those 50 data points and create a whole lot of bootstrapped samples from them.
 Each bag (one bootstrapped sample set) has 50 randomly chosen samples, with replacement.
 Using replacement means that any of them are counted more than once and some are never counted at all.
 For each of these bags, you measure the mean number of shoes owned.

 After you have done this 100 times, you have 100 estimates of the average number of shoes your co-workers own.
 You can use them to calculate confidence intervals—and be able to conclude something like, “It is 95% likely that the average number of shoes owned by people in this company is between 6 and 10.”